With more than 200 years of history under its belt, the city of Fort Wayne has a rich and fascinating past for those who wish to explore it.

 Tours are available through the Cathedral office, (260) 424-1485.
 There is also a small museum in the basement of the Noll Center on Clinton Street that houses additional relics and displays.
 Admission is free.

-8. Canal Street
+8. Columbia Street

 Fort Wayne’s geographic location was undeniably important to its early growth, and its junction of three rivers made it an ideal place to extend the Wabash-Erie Canal.